ctsit/project_ownership/README.md

 - "Additional Text Toggle": Toggle showing of "Additional Project Ownership Text"
 - "Additional Project Ownership Text": A configurable rich-text field that will be displayed at the end of the Project Ownership portion of the Project Settings menu when creating or modifying a project.
 - "Enable features intended for use at the University of Florida": Enables features intended for use on UF CTSI-IT REDCap instances which are likely not useful for other institutions.

+## Upgrades

+REDCap entity does not have a facility to upgrade the schema of its tables.
+As such, any such changes have to be applied manually at module upgrade.
+These versions of project_ownership introduce schema changes:

+### 2.1.0

+Adds two columns to support UF-specific billing workflows.
+Run the SQL file [schema/2.1.0/upgrade.sql](./schema/2.1.0/upgrade.sql) if you want these changes.